CIMR-Algos/MultiParameter_ATBD_V2/book/baseline_algorithm_definition.md

 ## CIMR Level-1b re-sampling approach

-The CIMR Level-1b data is first resampled to the C-band footprints using (TBD) resample tool.
+The {term}`CIMR` Level-1b data is first resampled to the C-band footprints using nearest neighbor resampling.
 The target footprint with C-band is a compromise between resolution and accuracy given sensitivities of the inversion of the forward model.
-The main restrain being the L-band channel which has a high influence on the retrieval, on ocean because of SSS and sea ice due to SIT.
+The main restraint being the L-band channel which has a high influence on the retrieval, on ocean because of SSS and sea ice due to SIT.
 Higher up sampling of L-band than to the C-band resolution would require accurate knowledge about the antenna pattern of the instrument and a trade-off between accuracy and resolution.